UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/Ursa_Major_Policy.md

 * Termination of access to Ursa Major services.

-* Legal action against the researcher for violations of data privacy or intellectual property laws.
+* Potential legal action against the researcher for violations of data privacy or intellectual property laws.

-* Financial liability for damages caused by misuse of Ursa Major services.
+* Potential financial liability for damages caused by misuse of Ursa Major services against security policies.

 * Reputational harm to the researcher and UCR.